JaviGARES/Case-Study---Portfolio-Optimization-with-Python/README.md

 - Identify optimal portfolio and visualize results

 ## Data
-I used data from 4 CSV files, one for each stock, containing all historical data needed for the analysis
+I used data from 4 CSV files, one for each stock, containing all historical data needed for the analysis.

 # Portfolio Optimization Project